ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_adbc/{{ cookiecutter.repo_name }}/README.md

 ## Description

+Describe the project in a few sentences.

 ### Overview

 Main idea of the project, business pain, what was used to solve it and its firsts results

 Ex: We wanted to validate if the demand behaviour of our clients, ex: gasoline and alcohol demand, for a specific month is normal, inside some boundries, or not.
 To do that we used the algorithm XPTO and in our firsts results we reduced the fee for wasted product / or reduced the amount of debt not paid by clients by XX% / in R$ YY, because we denied purchases that were out ou the client usual behaviour

+A good overview contains:
+- model used/reason
+- first results
+- how much it improved the business (gains in R$ or %)

 ### Motivation